vincent-van-hoef/project_template/README.md

 # Aim

 This repo contains a structured set of files that - in theory - should fit most support projects from start to finish; i.e. from raw data processing over analysis to final report.
 The main workflow is driven by Nextflow and thus allows for the combination of different tools and methods.
-It is set up to run R analyses using the R package `targets` and a provides the .Rmd and config files for Bookdown report of the results.
+It is set up to run R analyses using the R package `targets` and a provides the .Rmd and config files for a Bookdown report of the results.
 Support for containerized software is hard-coded through Nextflow which secures the reproducibility of the analysis.

 # Usage